 Cornelius was a very interesting person.
 He was clearly talented with a wide range of interests and aptitudes.
 He was involved with building societies and insurance in Witham and had an abiding interest in shorthand.
 He went on to become a Fellow of the Institute of Actuaries (as I did 120 years later) with a significant career in insurance, including managing some significant companies of the day.
 He was also a Fellow of the Statistical Society, a Fellow of the Historical Society and a barrister.
 He published work for both Societies and the Institute including a year book on insurance.

 It seems almost certain that Richard Walford named his son Arthur Partridge after his next eldest brother of the same names.
-Arthur Partidge died at the age of 22 in September 1878 on a steamer between Melbourne and New Guinea, at about the same time that Richard Walford arrived in South Africa.
+Arthur Partidge died at the age of 22 in September 1878 on the north coast of New Guinea while prospecting for gold as part of the Victorian New Guinea Expedition.
+Richard Walford arrived in South Africa in April 1878 suggesting that the two of them had gone off together to seek their fortunes – one to Africa; one to Australia.
 The question, therefore, is why Richard and Eliza Stevens named their third son Arthur Partridge at about the same time as Cornelius and Jane Walford named their first son Richard Partridge?

 The likely source of the name is Robert Partridge who was a real estate and land agent of prominence in Witham.
 He and his wife occupied Witham House (57 Newland Street), a grand house with extensive land including a cricket pitch.
 He acquired the house from the Pattisson family who had built it in about 1750.
 Jacob Pattisson was a prominent merchant and well respected, but his great-grandson, also Jacob, was not of the same calibre.
 He was a solicitor and was, in 1852, publicly accused by Cornelius Walford of inappropriate dealings with the funds of the Witham Building Society.
 He survived this accusation, but in 1859 went bankrupt and fled Witham and Robert Partridge acquired Witham House.